 SSH tunnel with Systemd service

 [Unit] Description=SSH Tunnel %i # This whole mess is so the service won't start until WiFi is online.
-Wants=network-online.target NetworkManager-wait-online.service After=network.target network-online.target NetworkManager-wait-online.service [Service] Type=exec ExecStart=/usr/bin/ssh -vCN -o "ExitOnForwardFailure yes" %i KillMode=process Restart=always RestartSec=5 [Install] WantedBy=multi-user.target
+Wants=network-online.target NetworkManager-wait-online.service After=network.target network-online.target NetworkManager-wait-online.service [Service] Type=simple ExecStart=/usr/bin/ssh -vCN %i KillMode=process Restart=always RestartSec=5 SyslogIdentifier=autossh@%i [Install] WantedBy=multi-user.target

-And since it runs as my user the tunnel1 ssh config is in ''$HOME/.ssh'' as is custom.
+And since it runs as my user the ssh config is the normal one under

 I don't know of a way to write dependencies between the tunnels but it doesn't matter much because the tunnels I have that depend on other tunnels will restart every 5 seconds until they're live.